 There is no evidence that the COVID-19 vaccine will cause autoimmune problems.
 The immune response caused by the vaccine only targets the spike protein of the virus, not the other cells in your body.

-No. UCLA Health is working with the CDC and California Department of Public Health to make sure that everyone who wants to be vaccinated will be able to do so in an equitable and orderly way.
+No. The vaccines were rolled out in an equitable and orderly way.
 However, additional vaccine educational outreach is being made to communities of color to help stop the high rates of COVID-19 infection, hospitalizations, and death seen in Black, Latino, and Indigenous people.